loophp/collection/docs/pages/api.rst

 span
 ~~~~

-Returns a tuple where first element is longest prefix (possibly empty) of elements that satisfy the callback and second element is the remainder.
+Returns a tuple where the first element is the longest prefix (possibly empty) of elements
+that satisfy the callback and the second element is the remainder.

 Interface: `Spanable`_